forthy42/net2o/wiki/rng.md

   + An entropy source — I use the OS for that, ''/dev/urandom'' is known good.
-  + A secure, non-reversible expansion algorithm — I use keccak, which encrypts again and again the same output buffer using an ever-changing secret state.
+  + A secure, non-reversible expansion algorithm — I use keccak, which encrypts again and again the same output buffer using an ever-changing secret state (key erasure).
 An attacker should not be able to guess past random numbers from the current state, and should have difficulties to guess future ones after re-injection of entropy.

 These two things are good enough, but here's about the seat belts, the additional level of security to make sure even if one of these two fails